-The coconut palm is a commercially beneficial plant in the tropical countries due to the possibility of using multiple parts of the tree for commercial purposes.
-The South East Asian countries of Indonesia and Philippines are the leaders in copra production and export.
-Vanuatu, Papua New Guinea, and some other tropical Pacific islands also produce copra.
+Copra comes from the coconut palm, which grows in tropical regions of the world.
+Indonesia, the Philippines, India and Brazil are among the world's top coconut producers.
+The coconut palm is a commercially beneficial plant as it is possible to use all sections of the plant for commercial purposes.
+Aside from the aforementioned countries, Vanuatu, Papua New Guinea and some other tropical Pacific islands also produce copra.
 Malaysia and Mozambique also grow coconut palms yielding copra.
 Brazil, India, and Sri Lanka are also major copra producers.
-The coconut palm is more often grown by smallholders in their private fields while large plantations of coconut palms also exist.
-The coconut nuts are broken open, the water drained out, and the kernel left to dry.
-Sun drying, kiln drying, etc., are some of the methods employed to dry the kernels.
-The kernel is then crushed to extract oil which is then utilized for various purposes while the byproduct is harnessed in supplying fodder for livestock.
+The coconut palm is more often grown by smallholders in their private fields although large plantations of coconut palms also exist.

+To make copra, coconut nuts are broken open, water is drained out, and the kernel is left to dry.
+Sun drying and kiln drying are just some of the methods employed to dry the kernels.
+The kernels are then crushed to extract oil which is then utilized for various purposes while the byproduct is harnessed in supplying fodder for livestock.

 Copra, more specifically the coconut oil extracted from copra, has a global market.
-In 2002, 1822 million metric tons of coconut oil was exported from copra producing nations of the world.
-The small, Pacific Islands often suffer dominance by the large-scale producers of copra like Philippines, Indonesia, and others.
-The European Union helps these isolated island countries by a preferential tariff system, boosting exports from these countries.
+In 2002, 1822 million metric tons of coconut oil were exported from copra producing nations of the world.
+The small Pacific Islands often suffer dominance by the large-scale producers of copra like Philippines, Indonesia, and others.
+The European Union helps these isolated island countries by implementing a preferential tariff system, which boosts exports from these countries.
 Coconut oil exports are also facing intense competition from other, cheaper plant oil sources like the palm oil.
 Coconut farmers across the world are thus seeking for intervention on the part of their governments to receive subsidies in the price coconut oil to offer the product at more lucrative prices in the world market.
 There is also a need of technological improvements in the copra plantations to improve copra yields.